Where Can I Get an Advance on A Settlement?

 An Overview of Lawsuit Settlement Loans

 Many insurance companies kickstart proceedings with a lowball initial offer.
-The insurer hopes to leverage the claimant’s fear of protracted and costly litigation and get them to accept this low opening settlement offer.
+The insurer hopes to leverage the claimant’s fear of protracted and costly litigation to get them to accept this low opening settlement offer.

-If you find yourself involved in a personal injury claim and you have mounting bills and diminishing income, you can likely get a cash advance now in exchange for a portion of a future personal injury settlement.
+If you find yourself involved in a personal injury claim and have mounting bills and diminishing income, you can likely get a cash advance now in exchange for a portion of your future settlement.

 How Can Lawsuit Funding Help During a Challenging Time?

-While you are legally entitled to receive compensation for your injuries and damages, the litigation process can take months, sometimes even years.
-You will continue to face routine expenses as well as medical bills, and you are also liable to need time off work.
+While you are legally entitled to receive compensation for your injuries and damages, the litigation process can take months or even years.
+You will continue to face routine expenses as well as medical bills, and you are also likely to need time off work.
 For many plaintiffs, this leads to a financial roadblock sooner or later.

 A lawsuit cash advance is often called a lawsuit loan, but this non-recourse financial tool is not a loan.
 You receive cash now in return for a pre-agreed portion of your future settlement.
 If you lose your case, you repay nothing.